linpengcheng/PurefunctionPipelineDataflow/doc/why_clojure_almost_the_Tao.md

     Further, expand Lisp's thought to all disciplines, perfectly realize the simplicity and unity of my knowledge, and reach the level of practical theory as follows.
     - Grand Unified Theory
-    - Tao is simplicity, Tao is the law of nature, Tao is everything.
+    - Tao is simplicity, Tao is the law of nature, Tao is everything in everywhere.
     - The Unity of Theory and Practice of Wang Yangming
 - So:
   - Clojure (Lisp) almost the Tao.